 Citizen Patrols or similarly named programs have been in existence for many years.
 During WWII the nation lost many of its police officers due to being drafted into military service.
 This gap was filled with some of the first Citizen Patrols whom augmented law enforcement agencies in non-enforcement functions.
 Our agency's Citizen Patrol program began in 2010 with the main purpose of deterring vehicle break-ins in the Columbia River Gorge National Scenic Area.
 Members act as extra "eyes and ears" for law enforcement and work under the VIPS ("Volunteers in Policing") program.
+In 2019, the Citizen Patrol partnered with the City of Fairview to patrol their area parks.
 Since the Unit's inception, Citizen Patrol volunteers have repeatedly provided patrol deputies with information that has led to the arrest of numerous suspects for crimes ranging from "car prowls" to sexual crimes.

 The Citizen Patrol has two missions: